TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/async_and_await.md

 ### The await keyword

-`await` is pretty simple: it tells JavaScript to wait for an asynchronous action to finish before continuing the function.
+`await` does the following: it tells JavaScript to wait for an asynchronous action to finish before continuing the function.
 It's like a 'pause until done' keyword.
 The `await` keyword is used to get a value from a function where you would normally use `.then()`.
 Instead of calling `.then()` after the asynchronous function, you would assign a variable to the result using `await`.
 Then you can use the result in your code as you would in your synchronous code.

 ### Error handling